ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 ![Generic DEX UI, showing the three main elements](./1.png)

-## Variations
+## Variations {#variations}

-This will be a common theme in this article, but there are various different ways these elements can be organised.
+This will be a common theme in this article, but there are various different ways these elements can be organized.
 The “details panel” can be:
 - Above the button
 - Below the button
 - Hidden in an accordion panel